How to write cold emails that get replies in 2026

 - Worst times: Monday morning (inbox overwhelm) and Friday afternoon (weekend mode)

 However, these are averages.
 Your specific audience might behave differently.
 Test and track what works for your prospects.
+See our guide on timing and reengagement for more detail.

-10. Technical Considerations
+10. Technical considerations

 Even the best-written cold email won't get responses if it lands in spam.
 Pay attention to: